 Crafts are a great way to get the kids involved with any celebration; I believe there’s a stronger connection to what is being celebrated.
 A really easy craft is Paper Lanterns.
-Kids can colour and decorate a piece of paper (construction paper, leftover computer paper, even newsprint).
+Kids can color and decorate a piece of paper (construction paper, leftover computer paper, even newsprint).

 Once the lantern design is done, fold the paper in half and cut strips all the way up, making sure to not cut through the top.
-Unfold and warp the paper around so the edges touch and staple.
+Unfold and wrap the paper around so the edges touch and staple.

 These are easy for even the youngest family members to decorate.
 When done, the paper lanterns make a nice decoration for your Chinese New Year’s Dinner.